A Concise History of Southeast Asia

 From Java and Sumatra it is quick and easy sailing to Borneo, and the same can be said of the trip from Borneo to the Philippines.
 The expanding commerce of the Moslem traders encouraged the peoples east and north of Java to convert.
 In the Philippines the nearest islands to Borneo, like Jolo and Basilan, were converted first, followed by the tribes on Mindanao.
 As in Indonesia, the missionary traders converted the coastal communities of Mindanao but completely bypassed the stone-age tribes living in the interior, since they were almost inaccessible and played no part in the commercial network.
 Like the Chinese and the Europeans, they were eventually attracted to Luzon, since Manila Bay is one of the finest harbors in Asia.
 A Moslem sultan named Suleiman established himself in Manila just before the Spaniards arrived there in 1571.

 By the time the Chinese naval expeditions stopped coming (1433), Majapahit was no longer a threat, and Malacca had grown rich enough to hire the mercenaries needed to keep Siam at a safe distance.
 Malacca was now Southeast Asia's busiest port, receiving ships from the Middle East, India, China and Indonesia.
 The Indonesian ships were the most important in the long run, because they brought spices from the Moluccas islands, near New Guinea.
 These islands, soon to be called "the Spice Islands" by Europeans, are the world's largest source of black pepper, cinnamon, ginger, cloves, nutmeg, mace and camphor.
 The demand for spices in the West was at an all-time high, because European and Middle Eastern diets at this time were terribly bland without them; moreover, they helped make spoiled meat tolerable, which made a difference in the era before refrigeration was invented.
 Spices were also widely used as medicines, and merchants considered them to be the ideal cargo: a nonperishable commodity that can be worth a lot of money without taking up a lot of cargo space.
 Unfortunately for Western Europe, the spices were brought west by a relay of merchants (Indonesians, Chinese, Indians, Persians, Arabs and finally Italians) and every time the cargo changed hands the price went up.
-A bag of cloves selling for three ducats (almost $150) in India could cost almost fifty times as much by the time it reached Venice.
+A bag of cloves selling for three ducats (about $450 in 2014 dollars) in India could cost almost fifty times as much by the time it reached Venice.
 Obviously, whoever could get the spices without dealing with middlemen would make a huge profit, and the high price of spices prompted one of the countries farthest away, Portugal, to regard them in much the same way modern nations regard oil; the nation that controlled pepper could control the world!
 In the early fifteenth century Portuguese sea captains started sailing far into the Atlantic, looking for a way to reach the Orient by sailing around Africa.
 Thus the Age of Exploration got started, culminating when a sailor named Christopher Columbus tried an alternative route to Asia and discovered America.

 This is the End of Chapter 1.